YRG Projects

 To produce a youth-led, community-driven Zine that showcases local talent and amplifies the voices of young people.
 The project aims to highlight themes of hope, identity, culture, and future aspirations while providing young people with a safe platform to express themselves and feel represented.

-The Zine will be published in late 2025 and distributed across schools, services, and community organisations.
-It is expected to strengthen youth visibility in the region, celebrate creative expression, and expand the impact of the YRG’s ongoing advocacy work.
+The Zine has now been published and distributed across schools, services, and community organisations.
+It has strengthened youth visibility in the region, celebrated creative expression, and expanded the impact of the YRG’s ongoing advocacy work.

 2024 Project – Positive Postcard Project